mhrons/mhrons.github.io/docs/pv_smooth.md

 - as the advance Δt increases, the (unwanted) smoothing of the predicted signal GIf strengthens
 - as the advance Δt increases, the impact of  random error on GIf increases (statistically cumulates)

-Both errors are applied at the "future" time t+Δt, whereas the LPF group delay, hence Δt depend on the demanded quality of smoothing which is adjusted by the order and cut-off frequency of LPF.
-In the simulation, we control the prediction error by 2 quantitative (OLAP) dimensions:
+Both errors are applied at the "future" time t+Δt whereas Δt is given by the demanded smoothing quality. Δt matches with the group delay which is controlled by the order and cut-off frequency of LPF.
+In the simulation, we trim the prediction error by 2 quantitative (OLAP) dimensions:

 - Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter smooth_int [minute].
 The shorter this interval, the steeper the smoothing effect rises towards predicted future.
 - Standard deviation of the random prediction error (dimensionless parameter SE).
 A random value is superimposed to future GI values.
 This is re-generated each time after passing a 6-minute interval of prediction.
 Hence the impact of random error on GIf(t+Δt) statistically cumulates over the prediction time.